F1ameX/Machine-learning/Nepali-number-plate-classification/README.md

-# Digit Recognition neural network model
+# Nepali number plate classification
 This repository contains a simple classification model project aimed to classify the letters on Nepali number plates.
 The project uses the eponymous dataset consists different Nepali number plates.

 ## Project structure